Olivia Wilde Gushes About Harry Styles's Talent on Instagram

 She goes on to praise how Styles took a step back to allow Pugh to shine — not at all difficult, considering her incredible talent.
 Wilde also gushed about how he “infused every scene with a nuanced sense of humanity” and pointed out his “ability to drive backwards, making us all the more curious to see this film.

 Wilde also included a film still from the photo; Styles’ hair is slicked back, he is seated in a convertible in what looks like Palm Springs, California.
-The film takes place in the 1950s and is described as a psychological thriller about an “unhappy housewife who slowly begins to question her own sanity when she starts to notice strange occurrences in her small, utopian community in the California desert,” reported Collider.
-Styles’ character is “hiding a dark secret,” which never goes well in films like these.
+The film takes place in the 1950s and is described as a psychological thriller about "A 1950's housewife living with her husband in a utopian experimental community begins to worry that his glamorous company may be hiding disturbing secrets."

 He was cast in the role of Jack after Wilde fired actor Shia LaBeouf for violating the set’s “no assholes” policy, reported Variety.
 The film also stars Gemma Chan, Nick Kroll, and Chris Pine as a cult leader, which is giving us serious midcentury Midsommar vibes.
 No word on a release date.